 Discovery uses the team teaching concept.
-Our staff works in pairs or combinations of three or four.
+Our staff work in pairs or combinations of three or four.
 They share the responsibilities for planning, teaching and relating to the children.
-The staff reserves the right to suggest a group change or class change in order to help your child toward his/her maximum development.
+The staff reserves the right to suggest a group change or class change in order to help your each child reach their maximum development.